Gold Bar ex-council member sentenced for sharing child porn

 GOLD BAR, Wash.
-(AP) - A former Gold Bar city council member has been sentenced to three years in federal prison and 10 years of probation for collecting and sharing child pornography.
+(AP) - A former Gold Bar city council member has been sentenced to three years in federal prison and 10 years of probation for collecting and sharing images of child sexual abuse.

 A judge sentenced 49-year-old Brian Diaz recently in U.S. District Court.
 Federal prosecutors said Diaz used a peer-to-peer file-sharing program to download images of very young children being tortured and sexually abused, The Herald reported.